A skull found in a previously undisturbed cave in Israel may hold important new evidence about human migration and intermixing with Neanderthals.

 But the researchers involved in this study believe that the bones show more than that.

-According to the author of the study, Tel Aviv University Professor Israel Hershkovitz, the shape of the skull bears characteristics found in early modern human remains found both in Africa and Europe and that the skull also shares some characteristics found in Neanderthals.
+According to the author of the study, Tel Aviv University Professor Israel Hershkovitz, the shape of the skull bears characteristics found in early modern humans.
+They are similar to remains found both in Africa and Europe.
+The skull also shares some characteristics found in Neanderthals.
 But whether the skull was of a human who had interbred with Neanderthals cannot be determined without recovering DNA from the skull.

 Got Neanderthal DNA?